Guide To The Getty Villa In Los Angeles, What To See + Tips

 In this Getty Villa guide, you’ll find a history and overview of the collection, a list of must see masterpieces, and tips for visiting.

-History Of The Getty Villa
+Mini History Of Getty Villa

 J. Paul Getty was an American billionaire, oil tycoon, and art enthusiast.
 He came from money and power.